Standards

 Faster Map Visualization

-Simply dragging geospatial layers onto a map in GIS and accepting the default symbology limits the value we are gleaming from our data.
+Simply dragging geospatial layers onto a map in GIS and accepting the default symbology limits the value one can glean from the data.
 We have solved this problem by incorporating a system of consistent cartographic symbology.
-This allows a model developer to design symbology once and have it reused across all our applications, regardless of whether its on the web, QGIS or ArcGIS.
+This allows a model developer to design symbology once and have that symbology reused across all our applications, be they on the web, in QGIS, or ArcGIS.

 Every time you look at a certain layer it should look the same way.
-Not only does this avoid the repetitive, time consuming task of symbollizing data all the time, but it speeds comprehension because the presentation of the data is fit for purpose.
+Not only does this avoid the repetitive, time-consuming task of symbolizing data all the time, but it speeds comprehension because the presentation of the data is fit for purpose.
 Relevant colors are used.
 Categorical symbols and color ramps fit the data.
-You no longer have to think about any of this once the data standard are applied.
+You no longer have to think about any of this once the standards are applied.

 Riverscapes research, like many disciplines, is held back by too many technology silos and standalone ecosystems.
 The riverscapes emphasis on FAIR principles, a core tenant of which is open source non-proprietary data formats, is motivated by making data and software more accessible.
 The quicker and easier that people can get hold of data, the quicker they can incorporate it into their decision making.
 We are committed to reduce the friction surrounding data and believe that more people will use your models and data if it complies with widely adopted standards.